 Oh hey!
 How are you?
 I hope you’re well.
 The weather is warmer, we’re nearing the end of tree pollen season here in Niagara, and it’s nice to enjoy warm fresh air without the sneezing again.

 Today I wanted to share with you a colourful little process I used recently to punch up my plant hangers.
 Our spider plants in particular have been sprouting babies like wildfire, if wildfire could sprout babies.
 If you’ve never had them, you should know spider plants are wonderfully hardy, cat-friendly options.
 And within a few months you might end up with 10+ of them, even though you started with just two.
-[More on this later!]
+[In fact, I wrote a post about cultivating your own spider plants here!]
 I ran out of shelf space a while ago for my plants and got full on obsessed with plant hangers.

 Warning: This post contains excessive accent-aigus.
 I.e.: é